-As described in Nie et al (2010), the synthesis of Fe3O4 cores follows a precipitation method.
-FeCl2·4H2O and FeCl3·6H2O are used as iron sources, while NaOH is used as a precipitator.
+As described in Nie et al (2010), the synthesis of Fe_3O_4 cores follows a precipitation method. $FeCl_2 \cdot 4H_2O$ and $FeCl_3 \cdot 6H_2O$ are used as iron sources, while NaOH is used as a precipitator.
 Moreover, dodecylbenzene sulfonic acid sodium salt (NaDS) is used as a surfactant to prevent agglomeration among the nanoparticles.
 The precipitates are separated by magnetic decantation with acetone and pure water after cooling the suspension at room temperature.
 Coating of metallic oxide nanoparticles with PANIs is also straightforward.
-The Fe3O4/PANI nanoparticles with coreshell structure are synthesized using an in situ polymerization of aniline monomer in an aqueous solution, which contains well-dispersed Fe3O4 nanoparticles and NaDS as surfactant and dopant.
-Fe3O4 is the magnetic core, and these particles are polydisperse and some of these particles are agglomerated due to magnetodipole interactions among the particles.
-The Fe3O4 particles are almost spherical with diameters ranging from 10 to 30 nm.
+The $Fe_3O_4/PANI$ nanoparticles with coreshell structure are synthesized using an in situ polymerization of aniline monomer in an aqueous solution, which contains well-dispersed Fe_3O_4 nanoparticles are polydisperse and some of these particles are agglomerated due to magnetodipole interactions among the particles.
+The Fe_3O_4 particles are almost spherical with diameters ranging from 10 to 30 nm.
 PANI is the aqueous and conducting shell, and can be easily conjugated to biomarkers.
-The Fe3O4/PANI particles are almost spherical with diameters ranging from 30 to 50 nm.
+The Fe_3O_4 /PANI particles are almost spherical with diameters ranging from 30 to 50 nm.